igorwojda/android-showcase/README.md

 with each PR.

 # Architecture
-Some architectural decisions may look like overkill for such small project, however they will scale well for a project with long live cycle maintained by larger team.
+Some architectural decisions may look like overkill for such small project, however they will scale very well for a project with long live cycle that is maintained by larger team.

+## Feature modules
 Each feature is contained in separate module.
-This gives ability to easily maintain particular feature, move feature to different project, or just delete it.
+This allows to easily maintain particular feature, move feature to different project, or just delete it.
 Project utilizes domain centric [clean architecture](http://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) at feature level.
 This means that each feature follows [dependency rule](https://proandroiddev.com/clean-architecture-data-flow-dependency-rule-615ffdd79e29) having its own